Yeromenko-Kateryna/saucedemo-playwright-v2/README.md

 - How to design and automate end-to-end UI test scenarios with Playwright and TypeScript
 - How to select stable locators for reliable UI automation
 - How to structure tests by product feature
-- How to avoid unnecessary abstraction in a small automation project
 - How to reuse setup logic without reducing test readability
 - How to run tests in Chromium, Firefox, and WebKit
-- How to document manual test design and automation coverage
 - How to separate functional regression tests from known-risk diagnostic checks
 - How to use `test.fail()` responsibly for reproducible known issues
+- How to document manual test design and automation coverage
 - How to create evidence-backed bug reports
 - How to configure GitHub Actions for automated test execution